johnand517/drl_dqn_navigation/REPORT.md

-## Environment Description

-This project is attempting to solve the problem presented in the [Udacity](https://www.udacity.com/) Deep Reinforcement Learning (DRL) course in the Artificial Intelligent program.

-The problem uses [Unity's ML Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/) to provide an environment in which there are both yellow and blue bananas on a 2D surface in a 3D space.
-The objective is to collect as many yellow bananas as possible while avoiding the blue bananas before the game ends after a fixed amount of time.
-You interact with this environment in first person, and have 4 possible actions (move forwards, move backwards, turn clockwise, turn counter-clockwise) and a default action of moving forward is provided if no input is given.

 ## Project Objectives and Setup

-Through setting up a DRL agent, the objective for this code is to train the computer to efficiently solve this problem through only knowledge of the state of the environment and the actions available.
 We will use a Deep Q Network (DQN) to train the agent to solve the problem, starting from a randomly initialized state-action, we will attempt to maximize a reward function (Q), which is a function of both the state of the environment and and action provided for that state.

 To achive this, we will require: